masa-umich/mcnugget/README.md

-# mcchiken
+# McNugget
-The McChicken of Data Analysis
+The McNugget of Data Analysis